Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 - Computer Predicted Total: 150.0

-Michigan State has a 6-5-0 record against the spread so far this season compared to Indiana State, who is 7-2-0 ATS.
-The Spartans are 5-6-0 and the Sycamores are 7-2-0 in terms of going over the point total.
+Michigan State has compiled a 6-5-0 record against the spread this season, while Indiana State is 7-2-0.
+The Spartans have a 5-6-0 record going over the point total, while games involving the Sycamores have a record of 7-2-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM